solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ### When to Use Oversampling?

-The choice between oversampling and undersampling techniques depends on the problem and the data.
+The choice between oversampling and undersampling techniques depends on the data at hand.
 Oversampling can be helpful when we have limited data and can’t afford to discard observations.

 However, oversampling can also result in overfitting, where the model learns the noise and variability of the minority class and performs poorly on new examples.